sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 - Summarize recent code changes
 - Detect code smells
 - Generate release notes

+## Autocomplete

+Autocomplete suggestions appear as inlay suggestions.
+Press `Option+\` (for macOS) or `Alt+\` (for Windows) to manually trigger the autocomplete.
+Press `tab` to accept a suggestion and `Escape` to reject it.

+Autocomplete is triggered by default.
+You can disable the automatic trigger optionally through the Cody icon in the status bar or from the Cody Settings.

+In addition, autocomplete suggestions use the same color as inline parameter hints according to your configured theme.
+You can optionally customize this color from the Cody settings.

 ## Enable code graph context for context-aware answers (Optional)